samflab/richtexteditor/README.md

 # **Rich Text Editor Documentation**

 ## **Introduction**
-This document provides a comprehensive overview of the architecture, state management approach, and accessibility considerations for a custom-rich text editor built to support text formatting, inline components, custom block elements, undo/redo functionality, a robust clipboard system, and a mention system with preview cards.
+This document provides a comprehensive overview of the architecture, state management approach, and accessibility considerations for a custom-rich text editor built to support text formatting, inline components, custom block elements, undo/redo functionality and a mention system with preview cards.
 The editor integrates text editing features with interactive elements to provide a polished user experience.

 ---